TeraSoftIT/PythonForKid-s/README.md

 	Class 00: Introductory
- About the Instractor
+ -About the Instractor
- Prerequisites of Python Course
+ -Prerequisites of Python Course
- Course Content of Python
+ -Course Content of Python
- Course Goal & Plan
+ -Course Goal & Plan

 	Class 01: Introduction of Python
 7	What is Python?